Product Information Workflow: How to Streamline for E-commerce

 Impact of disjointed workflow | Impact of streamlined workflow |

-Inconsistencies and errors arise from scattered product information across spreadsheets and internal systems. | Improved data accuracy and consistency. |
+Inconsistencies and errors arise from scattered information across spreadsheets and internal systems. | Improved data accuracy and consistency. |

 A disjointed workflow often involves manual data entry and updates across multiple systems, which can be a colossal waste of time and resources. | Increased efficiency and productivity |

-Inaccurate or incomplete product information frustrates shoppers. | Customers enjoy the shopping experience because they can make purchase decisions quickly. |
+Inaccurate or incomplete information frustrates shoppers. | Customers enjoy the shopping experience because they can make purchase decisions quickly. |

-Difficulty launching new products | Faster time-to-market for new products |
+Difficulty launching new items. | Faster time-to-market for new products |

 The Challenges in Product Information Workflow